 - No phone support

-Here are some of the key features to be aware of when playing at any casino licensed by the Swedish Gambling Authority:
+Here are some of the key features to be aware of when playing at any casino licenced by the Swedish Gambling Authority:

 - Players are only allowed to claim 1 welcome bonus per licensed casino with no follow-up bonuses permitted for registered customers.